While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 The best dog shampoo varies depending on your dog’s coat.
 Some of the most important factors include:

-- Coat length and density.
+• Coat length and density.
 Breeds with a thin coat may not need such a deep cleaning formula as those with dense double coats.
 A Chihuahua or a Greyhound, for example, could do well with a milder formula shampoo than a Golden Retriever.
-Medium density coats, such as Poodles or Cavalier King Charles Spaniels, can benefit from a shampoo that’s easy to lather.
-Breeds with long, thin hair, such as Shih Tzus, need a shampoo that moisturizes and protects.
+Medium-density coats, such as Poodles or Cavalier King Charles Spaniels, can benefit from a shampoo that’s easy to lather.
+Breeds with thin and long hair, such as Shih Tzus, need a shampoo that moisturizes and protects.

-- Shedding.
-Anti-shedding dog shampoos can be useful for breeds that shed a lot, such as Huskies.
+• Shedding.
+Anti-shedding dog shampoos, such as the FURminator DeShedding Premium, can be useful for breeds that shed a lot, such as Huskies.
 Of course, a shedding shampoo won’t replace regular brushing with a high-quality brush, but it can help keep hair under control.

-- Smellier Breeds.
+• Smellier Breeds.
 Some dogs have a naturally smelly coat.
-Breeds like Labradors, with their oily skin and water-resistant coats, tend to be a bit more whiffy by the time bath time comes around.
+Breeds like Labradors, with their oily skin and water-resistant coats, tend to be more whiffy by the time bath time comes around.
 Picking a shampoo with deodorizing properties can keep them smelling fresh for longer.
+The Nature’s Miracle Odor Control shampoo is a great example.

 Step 3: Know Which Ingredients to Avoid